tunnckoCore/is-kindof/README.md

 - multiple check types - e.g. check value is `string` or `number`
 - multiple APIs - `is(val, type)`, `is(val).type()`, `is.type(val)` or `is().type(val)`
 - have support for es6 features like WeakMap, Symbol, Promises, Generators and etc
-- all methods also exists prefixed with `is` like `isNumber`, `isRegexp`
+- [all methods](https://github.com/tunnckoCore/is-kindof#supported-types) also exists prefixed with `is` like `isNumber`, `isRegexp`
-- performance, because is on top of `kind-of` which is the fastest
+- performance, because is on top of [kind-of](https://github.com/jonschlinkert/kind-of) which is the fastest
-- [see below supported methods](https://github.com/tunnckoCore/is-kindof#supported-methods-and-types) and types that you can use to check values
+- see [kind-of-types](https://github.com/tunnckoCore/kind-of-types) for the supported types that you can use to check values

 ## Usage